Appearing On:

 Serious injuries deserve experienced attorneys

 At Cohen & Cohen, we represent individuals and families affected by elder abuse—whether in private care, assisted living, or nursing home facilities.
-We understand the emotional weight these cases carry.
+Our Washington DC elderly abuse lawyer understands the emotional weight these cases carry.
 When a loved one is mistreated, neglected, or taken advantage of, the sense of betrayal is real.
 Our firm has worked with families facing difficult questions about their loved one’s care and helps them seek accountability when someone in a trusted position causes harm.
+Contact our firm today to set up a free consultation and learn how we can make a positive difference.

 Elderly Abuse Lawyer Washington DC